 I shiver thinking of how much of my brain is filled with mundane digits.
 I would prefer it be filled with knowledge of value, of experience and understanding—things that are themselves interesting.
 Making that a reality requires finding another way to store all of the boring stuff, and as I’m sure we all know, that is becoming possible.

 I use my phone and computer to remember most of it.
 Instead of filling my brain with all the clutter, I just rely on a system that presents the right information at the right time.
-Instead of remembering locations I store them in Google Maps; my calendar and Facebook alert me to important birthdays; if I need the password to my email account I find that “secret” little file where I keep my passwords.
+Instead of remembering locations, I store them in Google Maps; my calendar and Facebook alert me to important birthdays; if you want to manage your online course content or handle your subscriptions, you can visit wordpress lms; if I need the password to my email account I find that “secret” little file where I keep my passwords.

 My mind is tasked with a short list of processes at most, a method to extract what I need when I need it from that large pool of information.
 In this way I’m able to expend my mental capacities doing and thinking things of greater value.